TenAcademy/backtesting/README.md

 ## Overview

-> Mela is your client this week.
-A startup called Mela wants to make it simple for everyone to enter the world of cryptocurrencies and stock market trading in general.
+> A startup called Mela (our client for this week’s project) wants to make it simple for everyone to enter the world of cryptocurrencies and general stock market trade.
 It also wants to give investors a reliable source of investment while lowering the risk associated with trading cryptocurrencies.

+> Although the past performance of any financial market is never a reliable indicator of the future, it is important to run backtests that simulate current and past particular situations as well as their trend over time.
+Having a clear understanding of the financial system, and stock market trading, and recognizing the complex data engineering systems involved in the crypto and general stock market trading systems are essential.

 ## Objective

-> This objective of this project is very straightforward: design and build a reliable, large-scale trading data pipeline, for both crypto and stock market trading.
+> This objective of this project is very straightforward: design and build a robust, reliable, large-scale trading data pipeline, for both crypto and stock market trading that can run various backtests and store various useful artifact in a robust data warehouse system.
->

 > Users will be prompted with several different stock and crypto trading options and parameters.
 After processing these parameters users will then be provided with several back testing outputs using different strategies on the specific stock or crypto trading.

 ## Data